spatie/laravel-blade-x/README.md

 <my-alert type="error" :message="$message" />
 ```

-our package will replace that html in your view with this:
+our package will replace that HTML in your view with this:

 ```blade
 @component('components/myAlert', ['type' => 'error','message' => $message,])@endcomponent